 The addition of fruits and vegetables can greatly enhance a hot sauce.
 Mangos and peaches can add a little sweetness and fruitiness to complement the heat, while celery and onion can add savory notes.
 You can pour the vegetables into a regular stationary blender or use an immersion blender.
 This method works well when used along with the reduction method.

 Pectin is a carbohydrate derived from fruits.
 It comes from the skin and core of fruits and turns into a gel when cooked.
-If you have made jams or jellies in the past, you may be familiar with it as it is commonly used to make preserves set.
+If you have made jams or jellies in the past, you may be familiar with it as it is commonly used to set preserves.
 Pectin is useful for thickening other foods as well, including hot sauce.
 In addition to its thickening benefits, it stabilizes.
 As a stabilizer, it will keep your sauce from separating.

 For thickening, you will use about 1/8 teaspoon for each cup of hot sauce and boil for about 30 seconds.
 Note that using too much pectin will cause your sauce to set like a jam.